XactSystems/type-hint-hydrator/README.md

 # type-hint-hydrator
-A Symfony Type Hint hydrator that uses @var annotations to determine the hydrated type.
+A Symfony Type Hint hydrator that uses declared types and @var annotations to determine the hydrated type.
 Under the hood it uses the laminas-hydrator for the mapping process.
 See https://github.com/laminas/laminas-hydrator/

 It can handle request objects and arrays of data to hydrate annotated classes and arrays etc. It can also validate against any Assert annotations the hydrated object may contain.